Skip to main content

 PROTECTION AGAINST RETALIATION

 An individual reporting misconduct is entitled to protection from any form of retaliation following a report that is made in good faith, even if the report is later not substantiated based on the available evidence.
 Retaliation does not include good faith actions pursued in response to a report of misconduct.
-Any person who believes they have experienced retaliation under this policy should contact the Director of Student Conduct or the Title IX Coordinator who will forward any complaint of retaliation to the appropriate office for handling.
+Any person who believes they have experienced retaliation under this policy should contact the Director of Student Conduct who will forward any complaint of retaliation to the appropriate office for handling.
 Retaliation may subject the person who retaliates to disciplinary action up to and including expulsion or termination.

 TIMELINE FOR REPORTING